Ken Hinkley

-Ken Hinkley (born 30 September 1966) is the senior coach of the Port Adelaide Football Club in the Australian Football League (AFL) and a former player with the Geelong Football Club and Fitzroy Football Club.
+Ken Hinkley (born 30 September 1966) is a retired Australian rules footballer and coach who played for the Geelong and Fitzroy football clubs in the Australian Football League (AFL) from 1987 to 1995.
+Following his playing career Hinkley coached the Port Adelaide Football Club for thirteen seasons between 2013 and 2025, becoming the longest serving coach for the club since it entered the AFL in 1997.

+Hinkley holds the VFL/AFL record for the most games coached at a single club without appearing in a grand final, and the fifth-most games coached without winning a premiership.

 Early life

-Hinkley was born in Cobden, Victoria.
-He spent his youth in Camperdown as the 7th of 10 children.
+Hinkley was born and grew up in Camperdown, Victoria.
+He is the 7th of 10 children.
 As a teenager Hinkley played for the Camperdown Football Club.

+Hinkley dropped out of high school at 16 to become a semi-professional footballer with the Fitzroy Football Club in the VFL despite the club encouraging him to complete his schooling.

 Playing career

 Fitzroy (1987–1988)

 In 1987 Hinkley made his VFL debut as a forward for Fitzroy in a match against North Melbourne at Waverley Park.
 Hinkley did not enjoy his time in Melbourne and was approached by Geelong at the end of the 1988 VFL season.

 Geelong (1989–1995)

 Hinkley moved to Geelong for the 1989 VFL season and it was at his second club where he played his best football as a rebounding defender.
 Hinkley walked out of Fitzroy in 1988 and asked for a clearance to Geelong.
 He stood out of football for the rest of 1988 season before being traded to Geelong for the 1989 season.
 A half back flanker in the 1991 and 1992 All-Australian teams, Hinkley also won a Carji Greeves Medal as Geelong's best and fairest player in the 1992 AFL season.
 In the same year he finished third at the Brownlow Medal count, behind winner Scott Wynd and Hawthorn's Jason Dunstall.
 He appeared in 12 finals with Geelong, including the 1992, 1994 and 1995 Grand Final losses.